 Halifax NS B3K 2Y5

-We always made the entire process easy by printout out our registration for the following year and placing it in the envelope with our June report.
+Our family always made the entire process easy by printing out our registration for the following year and placing it in the envelope with our June report.
 Then we only had to think about the government homeschool requirements once a year!
 And don’t forget that you can print your report off at your local library absolutely free.

-If you have any trouble with the registration or reporting process this homeschool report time in Nova Scotia, you can contact me or the Homeschool Legal Defence Association.
+If you have any trouble with the reporting process this year during homeschool report time in Nova Scotia, you can contact me by clicking the chat in the bottom right hand corner or clicking here or contact the Homeschool Legal Defence Association.